 To find out more about Gower’s caves, shipwrecks and ghost stories, as well as printable information sheets about its attractions, beaches and legends, visit the Gower Infomation Site which offers a vast collection of informative and entertaining information.

 The village of Llangennith or “Llangenydd” (meaning Church of St Cenydd) nestles between the slopes of three hills; Llanmadoc Hill, Rhossili Down and Hardingsdown.

 St. Cenydd’s church is the largest church in Gower built in the 12th Century.
-It got it’s name as it was founded by St. Cenydd who in the 6th Century founded a priory here but this was destroyed by vikings in 986.
+It got its name as it was founded by St. Cenydd who in the 6th Century founded a priory here but this was destroyed by Vikings in 986.
 The large fortified square tower is curiously placed north of the nave.
-A short stroll South of the church is the ruined village pf coety green.
+A short stroll South of the church is the ruined village of Coety green.

 Llangennith is a popular destination with families and surfers and its regarded as the surfing capital of Gower.
 The bay stretches for over three miles where you can witness the power of the Atlantic Ocean pounding onto the shore.
 For information about the current surf conditions or hiring surfboards visit P.J.’s Surf Shop.
 For surf lessons try WSF Surf School.

 Not only popular with surfers Llangennith offers a host of walks and opportunities to explore all the reasons that Gower was designated Area of Outstanding Natural Beauty.
 From coastal strolls to more extensive walks for the eager ramber gower offrs it all.
 Within our guest information in all our rooms we have some huided walks for you, and if you still want some extra information just ask our staff who will be happy to point you in the right direction.